 Tuition costs cover all organized activities, workbooks, required reading and transportation between Seminar venues

-Lodging (US$125 per night) and round-trip travel to Scotland are not included
+Lodging (approximately US$125 per night) and round-trip travel to Scotland are not included

 Need-based scholarships are available on a limited basis